 She lives and works in Portland, Oregon.

 My work – both pictorial and object-based – relates to my childhood in a religious group and at boarding school in India.
-I mine personal experiences that hang in a hypnagogic and ambiguous space in order to convey the things embedded within the body memory, and to evoke broader questions about the fragility of the human psyche.
+I mine personal experiences that hang in a hypnagogic and ambiguous space in order to convey the things embedded within the body memory, and to evoke broader questions about the porous sensitivity of the human psyche.

 The emotional crux of my work––the psychological space in a pictorial work, or the color and shape of an object/form––is a function of the specificity and particularity of recollection.
 While painting does not replace memories, it does reveal a tactile, proprioceptive experience–one which acts as a real life stand-in for what’s lost and gone, and for what lies ahead on the horizon.